mansi3012/mansi3012/README.md

-🤝 Data Scientist / Data Analyst Co-op at Lumentum
+🤝 Data Scientist / System Software Engineer Intern at Lumentum

 👩🏻‍🎓 Master of Applied Computing student at the University of Windsor